-The CRRG administers policy and guidance to the campus community on a variety of records management issues.
+The URMAG administers policy and guidance to the campus community on a variety of records management issues.
 The following are records management policies that apply to UW-Madison.

 The University of Wisconsin-Madison recognizes the impact of changing information technology upon its informational resources.
 These changes have a profound effect upon its corporate memory, and the continued success of its mission.
-The University Archives and Records Management Service (ARMS) strives to maintain and preserve the University's cultural heritage and meet the institution's records obligations.
-The University needs to provide increased support to ARMS for the continuing accomplishment of those objectives.
-ARMS has worked with the University community to meet those objectives in the past and will work to ensure the successful completion of them in the future.
+The University Records Management Program strives to maintain and preserve the University's cultural heritage and meet the institution's records managment obligations.
+It is in the Universitys best interest to provide increased support to the University Records Management Program for the continuing accomplishment of those objectives.
+The University Records Officer has worked with the University community to meet those objectives in the past and will work to ensure the successful completion of them in the future.

 3. University records and information, regardless of form and format, are subject to state and federal records laws as well as University policies.

 4. The retention of electronic records is based upon appraisal and analysis of the informational content and context of the records.
-ARMS conducts records appraisal and works with University departments to determine the retention value of their records and information.
+The University Records Officer conducts records appraisal and works with University departments to determine the retention value of their records and information.

 5. The determination of 'record status' is based NOT upon the storage media used, but upon the records-keeping requirements of the office creating and maintaining the information, to the intent to create a record, and the need to provide evidence to support and document University transactions and decision making.

 6. The management of records and information in varying forms and formats requires a team approach.
-Without the active cooperation of the records creator, information technology staffs, legal and audit services, ARMS, and others, sound records practices will not be implemented and the University's corporate memory will not be protected.
+Without the active cooperation of the records creator, information technology staffs, legal and audit services, Archives and Records Management, and others, sound records practices will not be implemented and the University's corporate memory will not be protected.

 8. Each University department must be responsible for migrating or refreshing electronic resources that are scheduled to meet University records-keeping needs or for long term or permanent preservation.
 University departments must also be responsible for documenting how their information systems work.
 Without adequate documentation, continued access to the information will be in jeopardy.

 9. Although preservation of electronic records may be distributed over the campus rather than physically in the Archives, there will be increased need to provide intellectual control and access to a rich and complicated body of electronic University records.
-While distributed maintenance and preservation is likely to be the model, ARMS will doubtless be called upon to maintain certain records of institution-wide importance as well as orphaned records.
-ARMS will need additional resources to administer these institutional assets.
+While distributed maintenance and preservation is likely to be the model, Archives and Records Management will doubtless be called upon to maintain certain records of institution-wide importance as well as orphaned records.
+Archives and Records Management will need additional resources to administer these institutional assets.